0rph3us/sensorserver/README.md

 Support GET, HEAD and PUT requests for a specific sensor.
 GET returns a JSON array with timestamp-value objects.
-The timestamp is in milliseconds since 01.01.1970 (needed for javascript)
+The timestamp is in seconds since 01.01.1970
 ``` sh
 curl -XGET 'http://127.0.0.1:8080/sensor/pressure'
 [